Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Cape Buffaloes in Rwanda

-Cape buffaloes also know as African buffaloes are sturdy animals found in large herds and in Rwanda, the herds are sighted at the country’s largest game reserve, Akagera national park.
+Cape buffaloes also known as African buffaloes are sturdy animals found in large herds and Rwanda, the herds are sighted at the country’s largest game reserve, Akagera National Park.
 The park holds approximately 2,000 buffaloes making them the largest in numbers of all the Big 5 Animals of Rwanda.

-Buffaloes are sighted during game drives grazing in open grasslands, at the water bodies cooling off during boat safaris and in shades resting during hot days.
-Watching big herds of buffaloes moving across the savanna grasslands leaves visitors in awes, the best feelings of a life time.
+Buffaloes are sighted during game drives grazing in open grasslands, at the water bodies cooling off during boat safaris, and in shades resting during hot days.
+Watching big herds of buffaloes moving across the savanna grasslands leaves visitors in awe, the best feeling of a lifetime.

 Rhinos in Rwanda

-The giant magnificent creatures which where once declared extinct in wild of the country during the early 2,000s because of their habitat loss to humans and severe poaching particularly from the start of the tragic event in 1994.
+The giant magnificent creatures were once declared extinct in the wild of the country during the early 2,000s because of their habitat loss to humans and severe poaching, particularly from the start of the tragic event in 1994.

-But with the collaborative efforts between the the Rwanda Development board, the non-profit organizations namely Howard G. Buffett Foundation and the African Parks, rhinos where reintroduced to Akagera national park and this completed the African Big 5 animals in Rwanda.
+But with the collaborative efforts between the Rwanda Development Board, the non-profit organizations namely the Howard G. Buffett Foundation, and the African Parks, rhinos were reintroduced to Akagera National Park and this completed the African Big 5 animals in Rwanda.

-In 2017, a herd of 18 black eastern rhinoceros were trans-located from South Africa to Akagera national park after a decade of there absence with the last rhino sighted around 2006.
-In June 2019, Five black rhinos were trans-located from Czech republic to Akagera national park of Rwanda.
+In 2017, a herd of 18 black eastern rhinoceros was trans-located from South Africa to Akagera National Park after a decade of their absence with the last rhino sighted around 2006.
+In June 2019, Five black rhinos were relocated from Czech republic to Akagera National Park of Rwanda.

 This trans-location marked the largest movements of wildlife across continents from Europe to Africa, covering a distance of 3,700 miles.
 In 2021, this marks the largest trans-location in history.
-With 30 white rhinoceros being trans-located from South Africa to Akagera park.
+With 30 white rhinoceros being relocated from South Africa to Akagera Park.

-Akagera national park is now a home to approximately 20 black rhinoceros and 30 white rhinoceros.
+Akagera National Park is now home to approximately 20 black rhinoceros and 30 white rhinoceros.
 These giant species are best seen during game drives grazing in the open savanna grassland.

 Rwanda Big Five Safari Experience